DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-31-making-international-fees-mandatory-for-providers-sponsoring-student-visas.md

 ### Editing course fees

-Currently, the ‘Fee for international students’ question is optional for providers to enter.
+Currently, the ‘Fee for international students’ question is optional - providers do not need to enter this information to be able to publish the course.

 We have made the question required if the provider has indicated that the course is fee paying and they can sponsor Student visas.